Foundation For California Community Colleges

 - Work through your college's grants office or institutional advancement office

-- The Foundation provides fiscal sponsorship and program management services to mission-aligned partners
+- The Foundation provides fiscal sponsorship and programme management services to mission-aligned partners

 - Contact Jorge J.C.
 Sales, Executive Vice President, Enterprise and Institutional Partnerships, to explore collaboration opportunities